MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 codePush.sync(null, { updateDialog: { title: "An update is available!" } });

 // Displaying an update prompt that includes the
-// description associated with the CodePush release codePush.sync(null, {
+// description for the CodePush release codePush.sync(null, {
    updateDialog: {
     appendReleaseDescription: true,